-During conversation classes, students have the opportunity to practice speaking French in small groups.
-Mistakes and risk-taking are a normal part of the learning process; students are therefore encouraged to participate to the best of their ability.
-Students will participate in a one-hour conversation seminar on a weekly basis, during which oral exercises will be conducted based on lessons learned in the lecture.
+During conversation classes you have the opportunity to practice speaking Chinese in small groups.
+Mistakes and risk-taking are a normal part of the learning process; you are therefore encouraged to participate to the best of your ability.
+Students will participate in a one hour conversation seminar on a weekly basis, during which oral exercises will be conducted based on lessons learned in the lecture.